Min8828/Google-Map-Clone/README.md

 # Google-Map-Clone
-Implement a website similar to Google Map navigation function by using Mapbox GLJS API
+Implement a website similar to Google Map navigation function by using Mapbox GLJS API (learned by Web Dev Simplified)

 ## Website
 https://google-map-lone.netlify.app/